SeanMarcusJensen/Exam_DataScience/Report.md

 It is interessing to see the whole family as one column, so I'll add this as one numeric value to the dataset.

+### Traveling_Alone (self made)

+Using family as operator here, checking if its 0 then assigning this attribute.
+Its binary

 ## Task 2

 ### 2a